 Categories can be updated at any time, making it easy to keep your supply chain up to date on the suitability of future work.
-You can view the category on your Company Index as well as on individual company pages.
+You can view the category on your Companies as well as on individual company pages.

 A flexible tool - with ability to customise

 There are four default categories to choose from, but should you wish to edit these simply contact IAND.
 We can help you customise the categories to best suit your organisation.